|

 The union of all branch cuts was decomposed into the 7 disjoint intervals above.
 We pick one sample point for each interval:

-We also add one sample point not contained on any branch cut:
+We also add one sample point

 The following graph displays the sample points in relation to the branch cuts.